A+

 During the most recently reported crime year, New Providence experienced a total of 0 reported murders.
 This statistic paints it as a beacon of security when it comes to severe violent crimes.
 Such an achievement not only instills a profound sense of security for its residents but also sets a high standard for other communities striving to create similarly secure environments.
 It underscores the area as a place where safety is a top priority, enhancing its appeal as a desirable location to live and thrive.

-Property crime rates per 100,000 individuals have exhibited a consistent decrease of about 50% since 1990, with a minor upturn observed in recent years.
-According to the latest crime data, New Providence maintains a property crime rate of 421 incidents per 100,000 people, significantly below the national average of 1954.
-This serves as a strong indication of the status of New Providence as a secure and desirable place to reside, emphasizing its commitment to safety and well-being within the community.
+Property crime rates per 100,000 people have declined steadily since 1990, but did see a slight increase in recent years.
+Based on the most recent crime data, New Providence has a property crime rate of 255 crimes per 100,000 people, which is far below the national average of 1760.
+This is a good indicator that New Providence is a safe place to live.

 Is New Providence a Safe Place to Live?